Shatarup Ghosh: Youth activism and politics

 In 2013, he protested against the Death of Sudipto Gupta.
-Sudipta Gupta was a SFI activist who was brutally beaten by Government Police to death and his eye was popped out.
-Shatarup Ghosh leaded and was in frontline of the protests.
+Sudipta Gupta was a SFI activist who was brutally beaten by West Bengal Police to death and his eye was popped out.
+Shatarup Ghosh led and was in frontline of the protests.

-After joining DYFI, he quickly rose to prominence and inducted into the state secretariat of DYFI.
+After joining the Democratic Youth Federation of India, he quickly rose to prominence and got inducted into the state secretariat of DYFI.
 He protested against denomination, NRC-CAA, rising price of fuels and unemployment.
 He participated in multiple strikes, bandhs and rallies.
 He has been one of the youth stars during election campaigns.
 His leadership and public speaking skills helped him rise within CPIM as a youth leader.
-In 2017, he was attacked in Kasba along with other party workers from TMC mobs.
+In 2017, he was attacked in Kasba along with other party workers by TMC mobs.
 In 2019 he was arrested along with 35 CPIM workers due to strike.
 He also had an active role in 2021 Nabanna Abhijan.

 He took part in the famous panel discussion at the India Today Conclave East 2018 against BJP's Sambit Patra and Mukul Roy, TMC's Chandan Mitra and INC's Adhir Ranjan Chowdhury.
-He is the most showed leader from CPIM who is shown in news debates or political discussions.
+He is the most visible leader from the CPIM who is frequently seen in news debates or political discussions.

 Electoral results

-Shatarup Ghosh contested his first MLA election in a ticket from CPIM at the age of 25 in 2011 West Bengal Legislative Assembly election.
+Shatarup Ghosh contested his first MLA election on a ticket from CPI(M) at the age of 25 from Kasba in 2011 West Bengal Legislative Assembly election.
 He was the youngest candidate from Left Front at that time.
-He was fielded in 2011, 2016 and 2021 as CPIM candidate from Kasba.
+He was fielded again in 2016 and 2021 as the CPI(M) candidate from the same constituency.
 However he lost all of those elections.